folkenrothk/DataAbstraction-fibonacciAlgorithms/writing/reflection.md

 ### What was the greatest challenge that you faced when completing this assignment?

-TODO: Provide a one-paragraph response that answers this question in your own words.
+The greatest challenge with this assignment was figuring out how to make it compatible with my Windows machine.  // TODO //

 ### Leveraging your response to the previous question, how did you overcome the challenge?

-TODO: Provide a one-paragraph response that answers this question in your own words.
+I overcame this challenge by doing a couple things.
+First, I spent time looking through online resources and documentation of how to use a docker container.
+I then connected with my colleagues to try to resolve the issue.
+Finally, I scheduled office hours to get a fuller understanding and direction of how to conduct the experiment locally through docker.
+After regaining confidence in my code, I distributed this knowledge to my colleagues.

 ### Leveraging what you know from all experiments conducted this semester, what are fast ways to perform computations?

-TODO: Provide a one-paragraph response that answers this question in your own words.
+TODO: Provide a one-paragraph response that answers this question in your own words. //List, single for loop, recursive or iterative? //

 ### Leveraging what you know from all experiments conducted this semester, what are slow ways to perform computations?

-TODO: Provide a one-paragraph response that answers this question in your own words.
+TODO: Provide a one-paragraph response that answers this question in your own words. // Tuple, double-for-loops, recursive or iterative //